liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. amino acids
 1. rebellion/riot
 1. The road ahead will be long.
 Our climb will be steep
-1. you understand the enomity of the task that lies ahead
-1. thank to who the victory truely belongs to
-1. I knocked into her in the corridor
 1. exterior/external
 1. white-collar workers
 1. 命运